-The S9 is a tapered, ultra-lightweight fiberglass antenna designed for fixed and portable Amateur Radio use.
-Friction-locking sections and high-tech polymer tube rings allow the antenna to be quickly and safely deployed in practically any environment without tools.
+The S9 is a tapered, ultra-lightweight spun fiberglass antenna designed for fixed and portable Amateur Radio use.
+Friction-locking sections allow the antenna to be quickly and safely deployed in practically any environment without tools.
 You may alternately use screws from a local hardware store to secure the sections as provided for in the instructions in Appendix 1.